June 25, 2024

 3. Preview the Action

-A small eye icon should appear next to the button or toggle you created.
-If this icon doesn't appear, click on the interactive object and open the Layer Linking panel again.
-Make sure the "Show Icon in Viewer" checkbox is selected.
+When you add a linked layer, a small eye icon should appear next to the button or toggle you created.
+If this icon doesn’t appear, click on the interactive object, open the layer linking panel again, and make sure “Show Icon in Viewer” is selected.

-Add interactivity one object at a time until you've captured and tested all the dynamic elements of your diagram.
+Want to add more dynamic elements to your diagram?
+Repeat these steps, adding interactivity for one object at a time, until you’ve captured and tested all the linked layers.

 5. Save and Share Your Diagram

-For an in-depth explanation of use cases for this diagram, check out our on-demand webinar: How to Take Your Confluence Pages to the Next Level.
-Note: this feature is now available in Confluence, Jira, and Gliffy Online.
+To learn more about the benefits of and use cases for interactive diagrams, check out our on-demand webinar, How to Take Your Confluence Pages to the Next Level.

 Back to top